Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 <a id="pH-shift-event"></a>

-basic information about the solvent used
+Information about the pH value in the system, if there is an event dependent pH shift

 - __pH_beginning__
   - Type: posfloat